Tornadoes of 2012: April

-There were 233 tornadoes reported in the United States in April, of which 205 were confirmed.

-April 3
+April 3 (Texas)

-During the afternoon and late evening of April 3, multiple tornadic supercell thunderstorms developed and moved through the Dallas–Fort Worth metroplex, producing multiple destructive tornadoes, injuring many people, and grounding flights at Dallas/Fort Worth International Airport.
+During the afternoon and late evening of April 3, multiple tornadic supercell thunderstorms developed and moved through the Dallas–Fort Worth metroplex, producing multiple destructive tornadoes, injuring many people, and forcing a ground stomp at Dallas/Fort Worth International Airport.
 In Lancaster, just south of Dallas, the Schneider National facility was impacted by a high-end EF2 tornado live on TV, and a news helicopter broadcast live video of large semi-trailers being lofted into the air at that location.
 The city of Arlington was also hit by a damaging EF2 tornado and declared a state of disaster shortly afterward.
 The first intense tornado of the outbreak was an EF3 that completely destroyed homes in Forney with wind speeds up to 150 mph.
-A second EF3 wedge tornado caused major damage near Royse City, Texas as well.
+A second EF3 wedge tornado caused major damage near Royse City, Texas, as well.
 In addition, numerous weak tornadoes were also observed.
 Despite the severe damage and injuries, no fatalities occurred.
 A total of 21 tornadoes were confirmed as a result of this outbreak.

+April 4 (Argentina)

+On April 4, 2012, a strong storm styem in the shape of a bow echo formed in the province of Buenos Aires and its storms affected most of the Greater Buenos Aires area, including Ciudad de Buenos Aires.
+The storm system killed 17 people, injured 893, and inflicted material damage valued at 275.5 million Argentine pesos.
+For their level of destruction and peculularity, these storms are the most destructive to hit the Buenos Aires-La Plata metropolitan area in its history.

+Diego Santilli, the minister of the Argentine Ministry of Environment and Public Space, stated that these storms were the result of climate change, and an ongoing "tropicalization of Buenos Aires."